Gelaohui

 Strongly xenophobic and anti-Manchu Qing, the Gelaohui were active in the Xinhai Revolution of 1911, as well as taking part in attacks on Catholic missions and converts in 1912.

 Originally quite willing to take on other "oppressed" Chinese minorities, several Chinese Muslim Gelaohui members participated in the Ningxia Revolution, and there was a substantial number of Muslim Gelaohui in Shaanxi.

-During the Xinhai Revolution of Xinjiang, there were fightings related to the Elder Brothers Society.
+During the Xinhai Revolution of Xinjiang, there were fights related to the Elder Brothers Society.

 Origins

 The question of the origins of the Gelaohui is a mystery that has long plagued historical researchers.
 The exact date of its establishment is still unknown.